AWS Billing Data

 You can retrieve billing data for a payer account on its own, or for a payer account and one or more linked accounts.
 You can also retrieve billing data for a linked account on its own as long as the linked account has access to the billing report in the S3 bucket.

 For more information, see Consolidated Billing for Organizations in the AWS documentation.

 You can retrieve AWS billing data for GovCloud accounts.
 GovCloud accounts are associated with a standard account called an Associated Account.

 To retrieve billing data for a GovCloud account, both the GovCloud account and its associated account must be added as cloud accounts.
 For more information, see Add AWS Cloud Accounts.

-For more information about GovCloud billing, see AWS GovCloud (US) Billing and Payment in the AWS documentation.
+For more information about GovCloud billing, see AWS GovCloud (US) Billing and Payment.